High Lunge Pose

 High Lunge Pose: Step-by-Step Instructions

-When you have been sitting for far too long, then soothe your back and hips by extending your hip flexors in the High Lunge Pose.
+When you have been sitting for far too long, soothe your back and hips by extending your hip flexors in the High Lunge Pose.

 This High Lunge is a variation of Virabhadrasana I. You could call it Half-Warrior One Pose, or Ardha Virabhadrasana.